-San Francisco, 5th March 2019: Change.org’s stated mission is to “empower people everywhere to create the change they want to see,” and over the past two years the fastest-growing social change platform on the web has done just that.
+San Francisco, USA: Change.org’s stated mission is to “empower people everywhere to create the change they want to see,” and over the past two years the fastest-growing social change platform on the web has done just that.
 Working with Unbabel, the Translation-as-a-Service provider that blends Neural Machine Translation with a global crowd of human linguists to break down language barriers, Change.org has scaled to service customer support queries in up to 29 languages, without having to increase its support team beyond its current 15 members.

 Change.org was founded in 2007 as a global platform aimed at empowering people around the world to take effective action and has seen over 3.6 million petitions launched since then.
 In 2012, after a viral campaign asking the South African government to take action against corrective rape, Change.org pivoted from a blog-based platform to a petition-based platform.
 The site continued to see major growth after this, with well-publicized campaigns on issues surrounding the death of Trayvon Martin, and exacting fees from big banks.

 Today, Change.org hosts an impressive 375 million users.
 However, “only 40-45 percent of the 1000+ weekly customer service requests come through in English,” says James Baldwin, Senior Manager of the User Success and Support team.

 To relieve multilingual customer support queries, Baldwin’s lean team looks to Unbabel’s multilingual support solution.
 The service leverages machine learning and human translators to deliver native-quality translations of customer support emails for Change.org’s customers around the world.